PGCert in Attention Deficit Hyperactivity Disorder

 • Provide students with the neurobiology, psychology, and sociology theory necessary for understanding and helping people with ADHD.

-• Explore the concepts of the social disability model, neurodiversity, and neuro-affirmative, and how this relates to ADHD academic theories, research, and services.
+• Explore the concepts of the social disability model, neurodiversity, and neuro-affirmation, and how they relate to ADHD academic theories, research, and services.

 • Examine and critique developmental theories and the experience of people with ADHD and neurodivergent people across the lifespan.